FabienGreard/markdown-it-rn/README.md

 />;
 ```

-The example demonstrates comprehensive markdown rendering with a clean, modern design using Tailwind CSS classes.
+The example app demonstrates comprehensive markdown rendering with a clean, modern design using Tailwind CSS classes.

 ## Contributing